 Study Guide - Final 2

-each question.
-You may also want to tab (or separate in some manner) the sections which will be
+to for each question.
+You may also want to tab (or separate in some manner) the sections which

-referenced.
-Review the questions from former tests like the ones that will appear here, and make sure
+will be referenced.
+Review the questions from former tests like the ones that will appear here, and

-that you know how to work them.
-If you need additional practice, go back to those sections in your
+make sure that you know how to work them.
+If you need additional practice, go back to those

 - The mean and variance of a binomial distribution are given.
 Find n, p, and q.

 - A probability distribution (not binomial) is given.
 Find the mean, variance, and standard

 - You are told how many items are in a bag and then asked some simple probability questions

 - You are given the observed frequencies in a contingency table and are asked to find some of